Explicit Acyclic Models and (Co)Chain Operations: Examples of Contractions

 \begin{exam} \textbf{MacLane Models.} We look at $ N_*(EG)$, where $EG$ is a standard construction of a contractible free simplicial $G$-set for a group $G$.
-Specifically $EG_n = G^{n+1}$.
+Specifically $EG(n) = G^{n+1}$, the ``$n$ simplices'' of $EG$ are $n+1$ ordered tuples of group elements.
+The simplicial set face operators delete a vertex and the degeneracy operators repeat a vertex.
 There is a canonical base point $e = 1 e \in N_0(EG) = \ZZ[G]$, where $e \in G$ is the identity element.
-The augmentation sends all group elements to $1 \in \ZZ$.\\
+The augmentation sends all group elements to $1 \in \FF$.\\

 A contraction is $h_G(x) = (e, x)$, where $x = (g_0, g_1, \ldots, g_n) \in N_n(EG)$ is an $n$-simplex generator.
 Again $h_G^2 = 0$.
 The boundary formula is the same as that of a simplex, $dx = \sum (-1^j(g_0, \ldots, \widehat{g_j}, \ldots, g_n)$, as is the proof that $h_G$ is indeed a contraction.
-The contraction $h_G$ also arises from a simplicial set homotopy $I \times EG \to CEG \to EG$.\\
+The contraction $h_G$ also arises from a simplicial set homotopy $ EG \times I \to CEG \to EG$.\\